QuICC/QuICC-Solver/README_stability.md

 In addition to the parameters for the nonlinear simulations, the following parameters are added:
 - omega: the target frequency for the GEVP solver
+- growth_rate: the target growth rate for the GEVP solver
+- tolerance: tolerance for converged eigenvalues
+- max_iteration: max iterations for eigensolver
 - nev: the number of eigenvalues to compute
 - sort: sorting to apply to the eigenpairs.
 This is applied after the eigenvalues have been computed.
     - 0: no additional sorting
     - 1: decreasing real part
 - stability_mode: computation mode for the solver:
+    - 0: solve GEVP with provided parameters
-    - 0: solve GEVP with provided parameters and save eigenfunction(s)
+    - 1: solve GEVP with provided parameters and save eigenfunction(s)
-    - 1: compute critical Rayleigh number starting from provided initial guess
+    - 2: compute critical Rayleigh number starting from provided initial guess
+- write_mtx: write matrices to MatrixMarket format